ZSTD Level Configuration for Spatial Files

 Choosing a Level by Access Pattern

-Match the ZSTD level to how often the data is read:
+Match the ZSTD level to how often the data is read and rewritten, not to a single house default.

 ZSTD operates across levels 1–22.
-Each increment applies more aggressive match-finding, longer hash chains, and deeper entropy encoding.
-For spatial files — coordinate arrays, topology graphs, and attribute tables — the optimal level is dictated by data entropy, access frequency, and compute window constraints.
-Decompression throughput is approximately the same regardless of the level used during compression, so retrieval latency from a level-19 archive is not significantly higher than from a level-3 archive given the same data volume.
+Each increment applies more aggressive match-finding, longer hash chains, and deeper entropy coding.
+For spatial files — coordinate arrays, Well-Known Binary (WKB) geometry, topology graphs, and attribute tables — the optimal level is dictated by data entropy, access frequency, and the compute window available at write time.
+Because decompression throughput is roughly constant across levels, the only real trade is write CPU now against bytes stored for years, which is exactly why the access tier is the deciding input.

 | ZSTD Level | Operational Tier | CPU Overhead (Write) | Storage Reduction vs. Level 3 | Recommended Spatial Workloads |